rroy271111/ml-design-patterns/README.md

 # Machine Learning Design Patterns (Kaggle + PyTorch + DuckDB Edition)

-This repository implements the 30+ patterns from "Machine Learning Design Patterns (Valliappa Lashmanan).
+This repository implements the 30+ patterns from "Machine Learning Design Patterns (Valliappa Lakshmanan).
 This is the replication of "Google Cloud's ML Design Pattern" using open-source
 tools:
 Kaggle datasets (replacing BigQuery)
 Pandas + DuckDB ( for transformation and analytics)